rte-france/rte-france.github.io/hades2/features/action-simulator.md

 ---

 # Configuration
-To use Hades for remedial actions simulations, set the `load-flow-factory` of the [load-flow-action-simulator](http://powsybl.github.io/docs/configuration/modules/load-flow-action-simulator.html) module to `com.rte_france.powsybl.hades2.Hades2Factory`.
+To use Hades for remedial actions simulations, set the `load-flow-name` property of the [load-flow-action-simulator](http://powsybl.github.io/docs/configuration/modules/load-flow-action-simulator.html) module to `Hades2`.
+**Note**: In previous Powsybl releases (before 3.0.0), this was configured in the `load-flow-factory` property with the value `com.rte_france.powsybl.hades2.Hades2Factory`.

 To setup Hades, configure the [hades2](../configuration/hades2.md) module.